 The Implementation Plan is focused on providing implementation activities to address each issue that was identified during the Issue Identification Process, presented in Section II.
 Watershed Issues and Issue Statements.
-The implementation activities generally focus on conducting more in-depth, issue specific analyses and management plans.
-While there are no traditional capital improvement projects being proposed in this Plan, the intent is that the more detailed management plans will include recommendations for these types of projects.
-This approach is necessary due to the current lack of knowledge regarding specific improvements.
+The implementation activities generally focus on conducting more in-depth, issue specific analyses and management plans and implementing the capital improvements and standards identified in completed management plans.
+Capital improvement projects may be completed by the WMO in conjunction with the municipality where the project is located.